MickeyUK/mickeyuk.github.io/_projects/github-portfolio.md

 Whilst I am generally not a fan of assisted scrolling (hands off my mousewheel!), I thought it would work well for my homepage as an interesting way to show off my projects.
 For this I used the jQuery plugin [Scrollify](https://projects.lukehaas.me/scrollify/).
 The section scrolling also solved a cross-platform problem.
 The project thumbnails are snapshots from a small video, and on PC when the user hovers the mouse over these thumbnails the video will play.
 This is of course a problem on touch screen devices.
 With scrollify, I was able to detect when a project panel was being viewed and trigger the video to start playing.

 For my code mug logo, I created the mug illustration in [Adobe Illustrator](https://www.adobe.com/uk/products/illustrator.html), and the code bit smoke effect with the [HTML5 canvas](https://www.w3schools.com/html/html5_canvas.asp).
+For the site's 404 page, I had a bit of fun with [Twitter's oEmbed API](https://developer.twitter.com/en/docs/twitter-for-websites/embedded-tweets/overview.html).

 # Download

-The GitHub reposity for the project is **[here](https://github.com/MickeyUK/mickeyuk.github.io)**.
+The GitHub reposity for the project is [**here**](https://github.com/MickeyUK/mickeyuk.github.io).